jeffbliss/southfact-gatsby-site/src/markdown-pages/faq-markdown-pages/faq-costs.md

 ---
-slug: "/faq/costs"
+order: "1"
-date: "2020-05-27"
+page: "faq"
 title: "Are there costs associated with using the SouthFACT applications?"
 ---

-This is the answer to cost question
+This is the answer to that question